lorenzo-rovigatti/comp_bio_notes/folding.md

 (a) The number of structures with the given $N_s$ for the (top) 3x3x3 cube and (bottom) 6x6 square.
 In the bottom panel, the number of structures goes below $1$ for large $N_s$, which, given its definition, should not happen.
 Perhaps the authors normalised the data in some way that, as far as I understand, is not specified in the original paper. (b) The most designable (A) 3D and (B) 2D structures.
 Hydrophobic and polar residues are coloured in black and grey, respectively. (c) The probability of finding a polar residue as a function of the sequence index for the same two structures.
 Adapted from [](10.1126/science.273.5275.666).
 ```

 Compact structures differ markedly in terms of their designability: there are structures that can be designed by a large number of sequences, and there are "poor" structures that can be designed by only a few or even no sequences.
 In fact, for $\approx 10\%$ of the conformations there is no sequence  that has that structure as its ground state.
-The majority of the sequences ($\approx 95\%$ out $2^{27}$ total sequences in 3D) have degenerate ground states, *i.e.* more than one compact conformation of lowest energy, which means that in 3D there exist almost 7 million sequences of length 27 that have a unique compact ground state.
+The majority of the sequences ($\approx 95\%$ out of the $2^{27}$ total sequences in 3D) have degenerate ground states, *i.e.* more than one compact conformation of lowest energy, which means that in 3D there exist almost 7 million sequences of length 27 that have a unique compact ground state.
 Moreover, the number of structures with a given $N_s$ value decreases continuously and monotonically as $N_S$ increases.
 The data for the 3D and largest 2D cases is shown in [](#fig:HP_model_folding_1)(a), where the long tails of the distributions, with some structures being the ground states of thousands of sequences, highlight the presence of "highly-designable" compact conformations.

 Structures with large $N_S$ exhibit specific motifs (*i.e.* secondary structures) that small $N_S$ compact structures lack.
 For instance, the 3D compact structures with the 10 largest $N_S$ values contain parallel running lines packed regularly and eight or nine strands (three amino acids in a row), sensibly more than the average compact structure. [](#fig:HP_model_folding_1)(b) shows the most designable structures in 3D and in 2D, where it is easy to spot the regularity of the "secondary structures" and, for the 3D structure, also the "strands".

 With the simple lattice model is also possible to directly assess the effect of mutations, which in real proteins is particularly important in the context of homologous sequences (sequences related by a common ancestor).
 Indeed, focussing on highly designable structures and referring to the $N_s$ different sequences that fold into them as "homologous", it is possible to observe phenomena that are qualitatively similar to those observed in real proteins.
 For example, sequences that differ by more than half of their residues can design the same structure (see [](#fig:myoglobin_templates), which will be discussed later, for a real-protein example).
-Looking at the effect of mutations, the rightmost panel of [](#fig:HP_model_folding_1)(c) shows that some in very designable conformations residues are highly mutable, whereas others are highly conserved, with the conserved sites being those sites with the smallest or largest number of sides exposed to water.
+Looking at the effect of mutations, the rightmost panel of [](#fig:HP_model_folding_1)(c) shows that in very designable conformations some residues are highly mutable, whereas others are highly conserved, with the conserved sites being those sites with the smallest or largest number of sides exposed to water.

 ```{figure} figures/HP_model_folding_2.png
 :name: fig:HP_model_folding_2